ateeq-khaliq/cnaspatial/README.md

 ## Overview

 CNASpatial is an R package for analyzing Copy Number Alterations (CNAs) in spatial transcriptomics data.
-The package provides tools to categorize cells based on functional signatures like hypoxia and proliferation, detect CNAs using CopyKAT, and visualize CNAs in relation to these functional categories.
+The package provides a flexible framework to categorize cells based on any user-defined functional signatures (with hypoxia and proliferation provided as examples), detect CNAs using CopyKAT, and visualize CNAs in relation to these functional categories.
+Users can implement their own custom gene signatures, use alternative gene sets from public databases, or define entirely new classification schemes, making the package adaptable to a wide range of research questions across different tissue types and disease contexts.

 ## Features